-Ideas to help you entertain friends and family
+Design an outdoor space to entertain friends and family

-So whether you’re starting your garden from scratch, or just want to add a few bits to your current set-up, our top ten tips are here to help you create the ideal space to entertain come the warmer weather.
+So whether you’re starting your garden from scratch, or just want to add a few bits to your current setup, our top tips are here to help you create the ideal space to entertain come the warmer weather.

 Tools & materials required

 Top tips to create a garden for entertaining